michaelborn/ITB2020-CBElasticsearch-talk/README.md

   * Usually stored on disk
 * Querying full text is painfully slow.
 * No natural language search
-  * Searching for "dumptruck" will not match "truck"
+  * Can't match Home to House
+* No ordering by search relevance

 > **Note:** A relational database is *still* the best way to store and manage large amounts of data in an accurate, consistent and easily editable manner.
 I am not hating on databases - they are awesome, just not designed nor fit for powerful search applications.